What is the F code used for in CNC programming?

-The F code, or feedrate command controls how fast the tool advances in a machining process.
+The F code, or feedrate command, controls how fast the cutting tool moves.

 Choosing the correct feed rate can mean the difference between a perfect part and a pile of scrap.

 Learn CNC Programming – It’s Easier Than You Think!

 Learning G Code doesn’t have to be difficult…

 If you know what to focus on.